acrenwelge/Portfolio-Reference-Documents/dotnet-guidelines.md

     -   Be specific and precise about the skills you mention.

     -   Don't mention your hobbies or other non-relevant information.

 > **About Me Example:**
 >
-> _I am a full-stack Java software developer with recent experience building multi-tiered web applications.
-I went to school at X
+> _I am a full-stack .NET developer with experience building multi-tiered
-> University where I pursued a Bachelor’s degree in Y. I recently
+> web > applications.
+I went to school at X University where I pursued a
+> Bachelor’s degree in Y.  After practicing law for several years, I
-> changed career paths to enter the technology field because I learned
-> how to program in Python during a class project diving into
+> decided to shift my career to technology.
+I've been interested in
+> coding and software development for some time since taking some coding
-> computational biology and I really enjoyed the process of coding.
-In a
+> classes as an undergrad, and I have really enjoyed immersing myself in
-> few years, my goal is to become a senior developer so that I can
+> the field.
+I hope to become a senior developer in a few years to
-> mentor others._
+> mentor others, possibly including others trying to make career shifts
+> as I have._
 >
-> _During my time at Revature, I’ve worked on several projects where I gained experience in both backend technologies (including Java, SQL,
+> _During my time at Revature, I have worked on several projects which
-> Spring framework, and microservice architecture) as well as frontend
+> expanded my skill set with both backend (including .NET, ASP.NET,
+> Entity Framework, SQL, and SOA) and frontend technologies (HTML, CSS,
-> development (including HTML/CSS, JavaScript, and Angular).
-I also have
+> JS, Typescript, and Angular).
+I've gained experience deploying my
+> applications to the cloud making use of CI/CD tools, primarily Azure
-> experience with DevOps and using CI/CD pipelines, deploying to the AWS
+> DevOps pushed to the Azure cloud.
+I've enjoyed collaborating with the
-> cloud.
-I really enjoy collaborative team environments where I can
-> learn from others, and I have worked hard to improve my interpersonal
+> other associations in my batch as we learn more about these
+> technologies together and work collaboratively to build quality
+> applications.
+It has been an excellent opportunity to learn more about
+> different perspectives on coding as well as how to effectively
-> and communication skills.
-For my latest project, I am the team lead
+> communicate and plan within a team.
+For my latest project, I am the
-> which involves facilitating the daily standups and helping to resolve
+> team lead which involves facilitating the daily standup meetings and
-> any blockers my teammates have.
-I look forward to applying all of my
+> helping to resolve any blockers my teammates have.
+I look forward to
-> skills and prior experience in a position on your team._
+> applying all of my skills and prior experience in a position on your
+> team._

 5. Uncheck '**Show on portfolio**' for email and contact number.
 Check-in '**Show globally**' for all these sections - Education & Certification, Skill Matrix, Work Experience, Other Experience, and Honors & Awards.